One could argue that January 2017's wasn't the first community consultation about the fate of the King's Head—just the

 The 169 completed survey forms returned to us in January provided the answers: nearly all those surveyed supported the re-opening, and we now knew what they would like to see offered by a re-opened King's Head.
 At the end of the month, the 29th January Public Meeting brought solid pledges for investment in the purchase, and of voluntary work in kind, to help it happen, together with an overwhelming vote of support for the idea of going ahead to the next stage: applying to the Plunkett Foundation for a bursary (since granted) to help with immediate expenses.

 That's up to Whiteparish.
 The bursary was awarded in late February 2017.
 This meant that we were able to apply for a Community Benefit Society (CBS) to be registered, and would be able to obtain a valuation of the property.
 The CBS (applied for in April 2017, and registered in May) is the legal entity we will need for managing incomings and outgoings, and hopefully the eventual purchase.
 Meanwhile, we will go ahead with gathering further pledges and further fundraising.
 There will very likely be further consultations!
 The short-term aim must be to raise enough funds from share purchases and other sources to be in a position to make an offer for acquiring the freehold of the pub.
 The key element will be the level of share purchases.

-If we can't raise the money, the King's Head pub will likely be lost to Whiteparish forever.
+If we can't raise the money, the King's Head pub could well be lost to Whiteparish forever.
 A village that once supported four pubs, and even now–we firmly believe–could support two, will be down to one.
 Let's try not to let that happen!